Return to Topics

 merit.

-So which is best for Mom or Dad?
+So which is best for him or her?
 How can you

-be sure you and your parent are making the right decision?
+be sure you and your loved one are making the right decision?

 The following are basic principles used when

-assisting an elderly person.
+assisting someone who needs care.
 It can help a family to consider each

 when trying to reach a decision.